Hélyette Geman

 Hélyette Geman is a French academic in mathematical finance.
-In 2022 she became the first woman in 41 years to be named ‘Financial Engineer of the Year’ by the International Association of Financial Engineers.
-Her career has spanned several sub-disciplines including catastrophic insurance, probability theory, and the finance of commodities.
-Her academic institutions include ESSEC Business School, the University Paris Dauphine (Master 203), and Birkbeck, University of London.
-She is currently a Research Professor at Johns Hopkins University.
+In 2022, she became the first woman in 31 years to be named ‘Financial Engineer of the Year’ by the International Association of Quantitative Finance.
+Her career has spanned several sub-disciplines, including probability theory, transaction clock, and the finance of commodities and energy.
+Her academic institutions include ESSEC Business School, the University Paris Dauphine (Director of Master 203), and Birkbeck, University of London.
+She is currently a research professor at Johns Hopkins University and a senior fellow in the think tank Policy Center for the New South.

 Notable Research and Activities

 Helyette Geman is most known for: